 Please send a note to the teacher if your child is going home in a way that differs from their usual routine.
 Students should make arrangements to go home with another student the day before and inform the school of the change in plans.
-If any change in transportation plan occurs during the school day, please inform the teacher and school receptionist.
+If any change in transportation plan occurs during the school day, please inform the teacher, school receptionist, and bus monitor (if applicable).